seinecle/mk99/docs/generated-slides/subdir/crms-in-the-age-of-data_temp_pdf.md

-= Big data for business: CRMs in the age of data Clément Levallois <levallois@em-lyon.com>
+= Customer Relationship Management (CRM): their transformation in the age of data Clément Levallois <levallois@em-lyon.com>
 2017-31-07